 The battle of Iwo Jima had begun days earlier on February 19, with an amphibious assault on Iwo Jima.
 The US troops fought their way to Mount Suribachi and captured it on February 23.
 Earlier in the day, the troops raised a small flag on the mountain’s peak, but an officer wanted them to raise a larger flag.
 So a small group of Marines climbed to the top of the mountain and raised the much larger flag.
 Associated Press photographer Joe Rosenthal was with the Marines and took the now-famous picture.

 To begin the project, De Weldon created a full-size plaster model, with figures that stood 32 feet tall.
-Two of the flag raisers were still alive, so they posed for De Weldon and he modeled their faces in clay.
-For the other soldiers, he used all available photos to accurately capture their likenesses.
+Three of the soldiers officially announced to have been flag raisers were still alive and posed for De Weldon as he modeled their faces in clay.
+For the others, he used all available photos to accurately capture their likenesses.

 The memorial was dedicated on November 10, 1954, which was also the 179th anniversary of the Marine Corps’ founding in 1775.
 President Dwight D. Eisenhower and Vice President Richard Nixon were among the presiding officials.
 Seven years later President John F. Kennedy issued a proclamation that the flag should fly at full mast atop the memorial 24 hours a day, 365 days a year.